-Your teen should understand that using drugs and alcohol comes with specific consequences.
-But don’t make hollow threats or set rules that you cannot enforce.
+Your teen should understand that using substances comes with specific consequences.
+However, it is important that you don’t make hollow threats or set rules you cannot enforce.
 It is also important that your spouse agrees with the rules and is prepared to enforce them.
-Standing as a united front as parents is crucial when you are fighting against a foreign substance that has taken over your child’s brain.
+Parents standing as a united front is crucial when you are treating addiction.

-Learning to talk to my addict daughter was like learning a new language.
-My greatest teachers were my parent support group and the substance abuse counselors that partnered with me to intervene in my daughter’s addiction.
-The internet is also a great tool.
-I never would have been able to navigate my way though those difficult times without learning some new ways of communicating and applying them with the help of others.
+Learning how to talk to my daughter about her addiction was like learning a new language.
+My greatest teachers were my parent support group and the substance use counselors that partnered with me to support her.
+The Internet was also a great tool.
+I never would have been able to navigate my way through those difficult times without learning new ways of communicating, and learning to apply them with the help of others.

-When the disease of addiction hit my family, it was like a tornado hitting our home from the inside out.
-There were days when I felt like I was losing the battle.
-Towards the end, my daughter had a full blown addiction to crystal meth.
-It was important for me to keep moving forward to keep building my arsenal of knowledge and expanding my circle of support.
+When my daughter began struggling with addiction, there were days where I felt like I was losing hope.
+Towards the end, my daughter was struggling with addiction to crystal meth.
+It was important for me to keep moving forward and expanding my knowledge and circle of support.
 Nothing changes if no one changes.
 It had to start with me.